How to Optimize Tire Pressures for OEM and Aftermarket Wheels and Tires

 Tire pressures set 5 psi lowClick thumbnail to view full-size

 Now take a short test drive.
-A couple hundred yards should be enough to wear off some chalk.
+Several-hundred yards should be enough to wear off some chalk.
 For this first test, just drive straight, no curves or turns.
 Park the car at a safe location and examine the chalk marks.
 Ideally, chalk should have worn off the entire tread width, but not the shoulder.
 If chalk is worn off partway onto the shoulder of the tire, add about 4 psi and retest.
 But if there’s still chalk at the outside edge of the tread, bleed off about 2 psi and try it again.
 There will probably be a range of about 3–4 psi that passes this test, and it’s better to be on the high side than low.

-Test drive on curves
+Test Drive on Curves

 Now refresh the chalk marks and do a second test.
 For this one, you might need a quarter mile of curvy road if you can't find an empty parking lot.
 Just make sure to include sweeping left- and right-hand curves.
 Take the curves at a normal everyday speed.
 Don’t go slowly like you’re trying to keep a cup of coffee from spilling into your lap.
 And don’t go squealing the tires—unless you drive like that all the time—and I hope you don’t.